-Founded in 2017, the Chemistry Peer Mentoring Program aims at helping first-year undergraduate and first-year transfer students majoring in chemistry transition into college life at UC Davis.
+Founded in 2017 by Dr. Lucy M. C. Luong while she was a graduate student with the Department of Chemistry, the Chemistry Peer Mentoring Program aims at helping first-year undergraduate and first-year transfer students majoring in chemistry transition into college life at UC Davis.
 The goal is to provide new incoming students, especially first-generation and underrepresented minorities, with guidance and resources to have a successful first year directly from their peers!
 The year-long mentorship will consist of weekly one-on-one meetings with mentees and mentors and monthly community building meetings along with other individually planned mentor-mentee activities.
 Long-term involvement is intended to build a strong peer network among all mentors and mentees to help them thrive in UC Davis academics, chemistry, and social life.

 About the Program